darrinkatzska/github_for_not_developers/README.md

 - notice the "Files changed" in your pull request
 - "Merge pull request" and delete branch

-## Question Six: Why do merge conflicts occur?
+## Question Six: What can be done to prevent merge conflicts?